RobinBoers/geheimesite.nl/src/iconic.md

 Nested sentences can also include further nested sentences, again utilizing the 'ɥy' word, given they are the last phrase of the nested clause.
 However, this makes for longer, more complex sentences and is therefore discouraged.

-> pθveʟ ɥy sædeʟ ɥy ʟuveʟ de kɔʟɔr nэna.
+> pθved ɥy sæded ɥy ʟuved de kɔʟɔr nэna.
 > <small>(allowed-he) (nested sentence) (say-he) (nested sentence) (love-he) (the) (color) (pink)</small>
 > 'He is allowed to say that he likes the color pink.'